Stafford Railway Building Society Conveyancing Lender Panel Compliance Tool

 Check your firm’s panel Status

-This software assists the way you can demonstrate to lender panels that you are, and can remain fully compliant with their instructions, with automatic updates on Stafford Railway Building Society’s changes.
-While using the software is not a prerequisite for Stafford Railway Building Society , demonstrating you can remain up to date with Stafford Railway Building Society’s Handbook requirements is a helpful support to your panel application and, just as importantly, safeguard your firm’s panel status.
+This system facilitates the way you can prove to lender panels that you are, and can stay fully compliant with their requirements, with notifications given on Stafford Railway Building Society’s changes.
+Notwithstanding that utilising the software is not a condition for being on the Stafford Railway Building Society panel, demonstrating you can remain up to date with Stafford Railway Building Society’s Handbook requirements is an excellent support to your application to their lender panel and, more importantly, protect your firm’s panel standing.

 COMPLETIONmonitor creates real-time alerts, automatically produces SRA and CQS reports, and will enhance your firm's efficiency.
-In addition it is simply to use, cost-effective and, for some firms, results in reduced PII premiums.
+It is also simply to use, cost-effective and, for some firms, results in reduced PII premiums.

 Find a Law Firm approved by Stafford Railway Building Society

-Banks and building societies often change their requirements.
+Banks and building societies often vary their requirements.
 The BSA instructions from Stafford Railway Building Society are not guidelines, they are instructions from a client.
-As with many clients, instructions can change - and they do change, over time:
+As with many clients, instructions can change - and they do change, frequently:

 A Timeline of Policy Changes